cdd/libmagic/README.txt

 == FEATURES/PROBLEMS:

-* Determines mime type of a file
+* Determines mime type of a file, IO or string
 * Can also just return the charset of a text file
 * Cannot detect various flavors of extended ASCII that are not ISO-8859-1, returns "unknown" as the charset in all cases
 * For many uses this is good enough, because by far the most common "unknown" will be windows-1252